-More about kindness
+Online resources about kindness

-- Raising a compassionate child — This parenting article offers some suggestions.
+- Raising a compassionate child — this parenting article offers some suggestions.
 Is it the sort of information and advice that could be shared with your school community through your newsletter or website?

-Services to Schools' blogposts
+From Services to Schools